shortstack/deploy/README.md

 OpenVPN playbook runs, which installs and configures OpenVPN, sets the password for the openvpn administrator user, and allows access to the subnets that were generated within the VPC.

+#### When the OpenVPN playbook completes, do the following to add an admin user to OpenVPN:

+ssh -i key.pem ec2-user@{ openvpn-ip }
+sudo -i
+useradd { username }
+passwd { username }
+/usr/local/openvpn_as/scripts/sacli --user { username } --key prop_superuser --value true UserPropPut
+su - { username }
+google-authenticator

+You can now log into the VPN at https://{ openvpn-ip }:943

+You will now also want to lock down the OpenVPN security group to only allow SSH from your location.

 ### Usage

 Script requires 2 parameters: